19 September 2023

 Typically associated with the banking and finance industries, off-cycle internships are for students in their penultimate or final year of study, as well as recent graduates.

 The only difference between an investment banking internship and an off-cycle internship is that these nifty schemes can be found ALL year round.
 So they’re perfect if you want to cram in some more work experience before graduating.

 Goldman Sachs is one of the few employers who run off-cycle internships in the UK.
 They offer hands-on experience and mentorship in one of several divisions, including Consumer & Wealth Management, Global Investment Research, and Operations.

 Explore the wealth of opportunities available to you in the banking industry with our Guide to Banking Internships & Spring Weeks.

 When it comes to finance, London truly is at the heart of the action.
 All of the best investment banks have at least one office in either the City of London or Canary Wharf.

-This year’s TOP 10 employers for investment banking internships are:
+This year’s TOP 10 companies for investment banking internships are:

 SPOTLIGHT ON: Bank of America internships

-Aimed at students in their penultimate year of university, Bank of America’s 10-week Global Investment Banking summer analyst program is an opportunity to work on real life deals with global clients.
+Aimed at students in their penultimate year of university, Bank of America’s 10-week Global Investment Banking summer analyst programme is an opportunity to work on real life deals with global clients.

 You’ll be supported with training and exposure to senior business leaders, whilst becoming proficient in analytics, working on live transactions and interacting with clients.